Humidity Influence on Mechanics and Failure of Paper Materials: Joint Numerical and Experimental Study on Fiber and Fiber Network Scale: Results and discussion

-As described in the section~\ref{sub:Tensile-test}, tensile test of paper sheet were carried out.
-Paper sheets were locally wetted, and individual fibers were fluorescently stained to allow tracking their movement and deformation during the successive rapture.
+To study the failure resistance and mechanism of thin sheet fiber composites, Seth~et.~al.~\cite{seth1974fracture} investigated paper sheet by means of linear elastic fracture mechanics.
+Zechner~et.~al.~\cite{zechner2013determining} treated paper as a model material and carried out transverse test on double-edge notch tension specimens using digital image correlation.
+Recent work by Golkhosh~et.~al. \cite{golkhosh20204d} used synchrotron tomographic imaging technique and studied in-situ the failure mechanism of the fiber network in a high resolved fashion.
+In the present work, using macro videography, paper sheets were locally wetted, and fibers were fluorescently stained to allow tracking of their individual movement and deformation during the successive rapture .
 To be in line with axis convention of the simulation condition in Sec. \ref{fiber network generation and FE simulation conditions}, loading direction is denoted as MD and the perpendicular direction is denoted as CD.
 However, it must be noted that the lab-engineered paper sheets are close to isotropic and therefore, the fibers do not show significant orientation alignment.
 MD and CD are rather axis convention in this setting.